Adult Day School

 Login ID: Your student number followed by "@gotvdsb.ca"

-If you still cannot login, please reply to the Technical Assistance email you received the night before term begins or please email AdultDaySchool@tvdsb.ca and include the following information:
+If you still cannot login, please reply to the "Login and Brightspace Support" email you received the night before term began or please email AdultDaySchool@tvdsb.ca and include the specific, detailed nature of your login/course issue (id, password, etc.) Please include screen caps of errors.

 What do I do if my course isn't showing up in Brightspace/the wrong course is in Brightspace

-The specific type of error you are experiencing, for example: the course you are expecting to see but isn't there/ a course you weren't expecting to see that is there.
+If there is a discrepancy in your Brightspace, please reply to the "Login and Brightspace Support" email you received the night before term began with the specific type of error you are experiencing, for example: the course you are expecting to see but isn't there/ a course you weren't expecting to see that is there.

 How do I contact my teacher?